Prelude to the Russian invasion of Ukraine: Background

 In July 2021, Putin published an essay titled On the Historical Unity of Russians and Ukrainians, in which he re-affirmed his view that Russians and Ukrainians were "one people".
-American historian Timothy Snyder described Putin's ideas as imperialism.
-British journalist Edward Lucas described it as historical revisionism.
+In response, American historian Timothy Snyder characterised Putin's ideas as imperialism while British journalist Edward Lucas described it as historical revisionism.
 Other observers have noted that the Russian leadership has a distorted view of modern Ukraine and its history.
+Some historians, including James Ellison and Michael Cox, contend that Putin became convinced by his government's active measures, with Putin ultimately believing Russian propaganda campaigns and false allegations of "genocide in Donbas".